datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_f27002a697cdfa6ca618dc6e2f69c53e.md

 ```

 `@part1`
+Following is a way to inspect the top 20 rows of a table called `df2`.

+This way runs a SQL query on this table that fetches all of the rows from the `df2` table, shows the result using the `show` operation, limiting the output to 20 rows by using dataframe dot notation.

-There is a table called `df2`.
-Run a SQL query on this table that fetches the first 20 rows by using a limit operation in the SQL query.
-Show the result using the `show` operation.
+Following is a way to fetch the first 20 rows by using a limit operation in the SQL query, then showing the result using the `show` operation.

 `@part2`
-`spark.sql("select * from df2 limit 20").show()`
+`spark.sql("select * from df2").limit(20).show()`

 `@part3`
-Run a SQL query on this table that fetches all of the rows from the `df2` table.
-Limit the output to 20 rows by using dataframe dot notation, via the dataframe operation `limit`.
-Show the result using the `show` operation.
+The following achieves the same result, having the limit operation performed within the SQL query.

 `@part4`
-`spark.sql("select * from df2").limit(20).show()`
+`spark.sql("select * from df2 limit 20").show()`

 `@script`
+Here are two ways to inspect the data in a table called `df2`.
+The first way uses the dataframe dot notation to perform part of the query, and the second way performs the entire query in SQL.

 ---